yjg30737/pyside-lang-comparison-graph/README.md

 If you don't want to test all of them, you can choose some of those languages to test from "Settings".

-You can see the real-time log (which is colorful) while running the test, pause/resume, stop the test.
+You can see the real-time log (which is colorful) while running the test.

+You can stop the test while it is running, as well.

-You cannot close the app while test is running or paused.
+You cannot close the app while test is running.
 If you want to close the app during test, you can do it after clicking stop button or with task manager forcefully.

-You can set the timeout if you want.
-Not quite recommended, it is incorrect for some reasons.

 You can save it as png, jpg, pdf file.